apache/mesos/docs/configuration.md

       --max_slave_ping_timeouts=VALUE
     </td>
     <td>
       The number of times a slave can fail to respond to a ping from the master.
-Slaves that incur more than `max_slave_ping_timeouts` timeouts will be removed.
-      (default: 5)
+      Slaves that incur more than <code>max_slave_ping_timeouts</code> timeouts will be removed. (default: 5)
     </td>
   </tr>
   <tr>